 Soon after he arrived, Dawit met Ahmad, another young man and a dedicated follower of Islam.
 As they talked, the Holy Spirit was working in Ahmad’s heart.
-When he heard about Jesus Christ, his heart and mind were opened and he received Jesus as his personal Savior.
+He received Jesus as his personal Savior.

 Overjoyed with his new life, Ahmad went home to his family and shared the news.
 But his father refused to let him in the house.
 His brothers beat him and kicked him.
 Every time he tried to talk with them, his family would abuse him, and they even burned his Bible!

 Ahmad went back to his new friend Dawit for help, and soon found a place with live with a family who were disciples of Jesus.
 He stayed with them as he was being discipled and preparing for baptism.